 Hiring a Qualified Professional Is Vital to Flood Remediation

 After cleaning the HVAC equipment, schedule an experienced HVAC crew to inspect your flood-damaged system before you run it for the first time.
 A whole host of problems could occur after a flood.

 Compressors, heating elements, switches, electrical connections, and other parts may need complete replacement.
 Only a trained HVAC professional can tell you if parts are worth salvaging or not.
 To be completely safe, no one should be present in the home until the system has been allowed to run for two to three days.

 Let the system reach the desired temperature for the season.
 The air quality and odor must be checked to ensure they conform to indoor air-quality standards.
 If problems persist, the HVAC system should be re-inspected, cleaned, and flushed until the smell and air quality improve.

-Contact Smedley & Associates to schedule a relocation of your HVAC system or an inspection of a flooded HVAC unit.
+Contact Smedley Service to schedule a relocation of your HVAC system or inspection of a flooded HVAC unit.
 We serve customers in the greater Layton, Utah, region.